Zjtep/Zjtep.github.io/_posts/2021-01-10-house_reno.markdown

 Now with the house fully gutted, we can finally do the renovation.

-Let's look at the agenda in order
+Let's look at task which I think is the order of operations

-Update plumbing in the basement for new bathroom + new location for washer/dryer

-    -Framing out another bathroom for the basement -Update electrical switches for the hous
+    -Update plumbing in the basement for new bathroom + new location for washer/dryer -Framing out another bathroom for the basement -Update electrical switches for the hous
     -Install pot lights for modern concept